Bikeman868/react-svg-pie/README.md

 ```

 Note that `TextWedge` outputs an SVG `<g>` element and must be put inside an `<svg>`
 element.
-It id done this way to give you more flexibility - for example you might want
+It is done this way to give you more flexibility - for example you might want
 to put multiple pie drawings in one SVG or combine the pie drawing with other drawing
 elements.

 ## `TextWedge` component `props`
-The `TextWedge` component has the following `props`, any other `props` passed to it will be passed down to the `<g>` element that it outputs.
+The `TextWedge` component has the following `props`, any other `props` passed to it will
+be passed down to the `<g>` element that it outputs.
 This allows you to pass other
 `props` such as `onClick` to the SVG group.

 ### `radius`